electrone901/NFT-Cat-Passport/README.md

 # NFT Cat Passport

-NFT Cat Passport is a social dApp built for  cat lovers, and anyone who loves painting, design, or drawing.
+NFT Cat Passport is a social dApp  for  cat lovers,and anyone who loves painting, design, or drawing.

 NFT Cat Passport it’s a platform that allows you to save important documents of your cat in a fun way.
 These documents contain important details such as your pet’s identification, ownership and medical information.
-It is a digital record of your pet’s vaccinations, medical procedures and other treatments that can be used when the pet goes missing, or when the pet is travelling or in case of any accidents.
+It is a digital record of your pet’s vaccinations, medical procedures and other treatments that can be used when the pet goes missing, or when the pet is travelling or in case of an accident.

 NFT Cat Passport it’s also a marketplace where owners can sell, buy, and swap NFTs.